 Reviewed by Mark from Uk on 22nd Sep 2012

 or not?
-I have and it's great not sure where they get that the
+I have and it's great not sure where they get that the quality is poor

-Why do I have one because its better and cheaper than an IPad and it suits my needs.
+do I have one because its better and cheaper than an IPad and it suits my needs.

 Reviewed by Mike S from UK on 21st Sep 2012

-loading safari pages over wifi is like 10 times faster, I'm impressed
+loading safari pages over wifi is like 10 times faster, I'm impressed with that.

 Still a few more things to test but so far I'm pleased and impressed.